An in-depth report on the causes, diagnosis, treatment, and prevention of urinary incontinence.

 - The pad is placed over the opening of the urethra where it creates a seal, preventing leakage.

 - It is removed before urinating and replaced with a new one afterward.

 - The pad can be worn up to 5 hours a day and through the night.

 - It can be used during physical activity, although it may change position during vigorous exercise.

 - It should not be worn during sexual intercourse.

-notbe used by women with the following conditions:
+Adhesive pads should not be used by women with the following conditions:

 - Urinary tract or vaginal infections.

 - Urge or other forms of non-stress incontinence.